FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 (Tag name) column.<br>
 <br>
 <h3>Workspace definition file: Load/Save</h3>
-All tags defined for <font class="blue">Workspace</font> are automatically saved into <b>ExifToolGUIv5.ini</b> file.
+All tags defined for <font class="blue">Workspace</font> are automatically saved into <b>ExifToolGUIv6.ini</b> file.
 So, when you start GUI, <font class="blue">Workspace</font> content is the same as it was when you used GUI the last time.
-For whatever reason, you might wish to save your <u>current</u> <font class="blue">Workspace</font>
+If for whatever reason, you might wish to save your <u>current</u> <font class="blue">Workspace</font>
 content -to create a backup of your Workspace, so to speak.
 And when needed, you just load previously saved Workspace definition file again.<br>
 <br>
 When you choose <font class="blue">Save</font>, you'll be asked where to save the file and you'll need to set the filename.
-By default, save directory will allways be the directory where ExifToolGUI.exe is saved; however, you can choose any other directory.<br>
+By default, save directory will allways be the directory where ExifToolGUI.exe is saved;
+however, you can choose any other directory.<br>
 When you choose <font class="blue">Load</font>, again, default starting directory will be the one, where ExifToolGUI.exe is.
-And if you've messed with your Workspace inbetween, you can choose to load Workspace from ExifToolGUIv6.ini file -which simply reloads Workspace from last GUI session.<br>
+And if you've messed with your Workspace inbetween, you can choose to load Workspace from ExifToolGUIV6.ini file -which simply reloads Workspace from last GUI session.<br>
 <br>
 However, when saving, name of Workspace definition file can not be ExifToolGUIv6.ini -you should use any names that reminds you on content, for example: MyWorkspace_XMP.ini.<br>
 <br>